ld5ehom/market-web/README.md

             -   Utilized dispatchEvent to propagate changes in the RECENT_ITEM_IDS_KEY, enabling real-time data synchronization across components without relying on global state management tools.
 This approach ensures efficient state updates and improves user experience with up-to-date UI rendering.
         -   Search bar : Clear All Searches
             -   Added functionality to clear all recent search keywords stored in local storage with a single click, with a real-time update mechanism to immediately reflect the cleared state in the UI.
+    -   **Cart Page Update**
+        -   Aside Cart : Displays the number of products added to the cart.
+Fetches the cart count from the server and shows a spinner during loading.
+        -   Shop Cart Page Implementation
+            -   Fetches and displays key shop data, including product count, reviews, likes, followers, and following counts, using server-side rendering (SSR).
+Implements a dynamic "Likes" section with efficient data loading and pagination, enhancing the user experience with a structured and responsive layout.
+        -   Implementation of Cart List with Pagination
+            -   Displays a list of liked products dynamically using pagination, ensuring efficient rendering and seamless user experience.
+Automatically updates the product list when the page changes, fetching data via an API and maintaining state.
+        -   Dynamic Cart Product Display Component
+            -   Fetches and displays detailed information about a liked product using the provided productId.
+Incorporates a loading spinner to enhance user experience during data fetching and leverages a reusable Product component for consistent presentation and functionality.

 **Task 5: Seller Page**